Miniclip

-Miniclip SA is a mobile game publisher and former browser game website that launched in 2001.
+Miniclip is a Swiss mobile game publisher and former browser game website that was first launched on 30 March 2001.
 It was started by Robert Small and Tihan Presbie with a budget of £40,000.
-In 2008, the company was valued at over £275 million.
+In 2008, Miniclip was valued at over £275 million.
+Ten years later, the company gained over $400 million in revenue through its mobile game, 8 Ball Pool.

+History

-In 2009, Miniclip hosted over 400 applications on its website.
+As of July 2009, over 400 applications were hosted on its own website.

-In 2015, Tencent acquired majority stakes of Miniclip.
-In December 2016, Miniclip achieved 1 billion downloads across its mobile games on iOS, Android, and Windows devices.
-In March 2022, Miniclip announced that it had reached 4 billion downloads, with 8 Ball Pool alone accounting for 1 billion.
+In February 2015, Tencent acquired majority stakes of Miniclip.
+In December 2016, Miniclip surpassed 1 billion downloads across its published mobile games on iOS-based, Android-based, and Windows Phone-based devices.
+In March 2022, Miniclip announced that it had reached 4 billion downloads worldwide with 8 Ball Pool alone accounting for 1 billion of them.

+In April 2021, Miniclip celebrated its 21st anniversary.
+In response, the CEO of Miniclip claimed that it would be moving away from developing browser-based games to prioritize its mobile gaming products, including Agar.io, 8 Ball Pool, Mini Militia, Ludo Party and more.

 In April 2022, Miniclip announced that it would begin prioritizing its mobile games.
-As a result, the browser game portal was shut down in July 2022 and the website lost all but its two most popular games, Agar.io and 8 Ball Pool.
+As a result, the browser game portal was shut down in July 2022 and the website lost all but two of its most popular games of the time, Agar.io and 8 Ball Pool.

-In June 2022, Miniclip acquired SYBO, the publisher of Subway Surfers, in an undisclosed deal.
+In June 2022, Miniclip agreed to acquire SYBO, the co-publisher and co-developer of Subway Surfers, in an undisclosed deal.
+The deal with SYBO went through in July 2022.

+In November 2024, Embracer Group announced that they would divest Easybrain to Miniclip for a consideration of $1.2 billion, with the transaction expected to close in early 2025.

 Studios

 Mobile games

 Miniclip has developed and published numerous mobile games for iOS, Android, Symbian, and Windows Phone.
-This includes: 8 Ball Pool, Golf Battle, Gravity Guy, Bloons Tower Defense, Plague Inc. for Android, Berry Rush, Agar.io, Diep.io, Mini Militia, and Ludo Party.
-Miniclip’s removal of Golf Battle Rush Mode has been met with much criticism.
+This includes 8 Ball Pool, Golf Battle, Gravity Guy, Bloons Tower Defense, On The Run, Plague Inc. for Android, Berry Rush, Agar.io, Diep.io, Mini Militia, Ludo Party and Head Ball 2.

-Xbox games for Windows 8
+Other platforms

-In September 2012, Microsoft announced on the Windows blog on 31 August 2012 (see also List of Xbox games on Windows) that Miniclip games will be able to distribute their games on the Xbox division of Windows 8.
+In September 2012, Microsoft announced on the Windows blog on 31 August 2012 (see also List of Xbox games on Windows) that Miniclip games would be able to distribute their games on the Xbox division of Windows 8.
 Miniclip games that are supported by Xbox for Windows 8 include Gravity Guy, iStunt 2, and Monster Island.
 Gravity Guy was released on Windows Store on 29 November 2010.

 In April 2013, most Miniclip games for Windows 8 and Windows Phone were distributed for free for one year.

-Xbox One, PC, and PS4

-On 14 February 2017, Miniclip released their first game compatible with Xbox One, PC, and PlayStation 4, titled MX Nitro.
+On 14 February 2017, Miniclip released their first mobile racer game which was compatible with Xbox One, PC, and PlayStation 4, titled MX Nitro.